-Diarrhea is an unpleasant experience, but for patients undergoing cancer treatment, it can be a common side-effect.
+Diarrhea is one of the common side-effects of cancer treatment.
 Sometimes, Diarrhea itself can be a product of cancer.
 Learning Diarrhea signs and symptoms which are routine can help in detecting the magnitude of its severity.
 Accordingly, it would help you understand when to get in touch with your doctor.

-Diarrhea can be a cause of inconvenience for cancer patients, but in some cases, it could be suggestive of something more critical.
+Diarrhea can be a cause of inconvenience for cancer patients, but in some cases, it could be a sign of something more critical health issues.

 Whatever causes it determines its duration and severity.
 You must get in touch with your doctor or nurse and talk to them in detail about your situation.

 When to get in touch with your doctor?

 Diarrhea can make you miserable with constant bathroom visits.
 Further, it can lead to dehydration.
 For some people, the skin in the anal area can get raw and eventually break down.
 Hence, it is vital to treat diarrhea right away.